Publications of interest

-It is the first and only disease-modifying biologic treatment that targets the pathophysiology of XLH11
+It is the first and only disease-modifying biologic treatment that targets the pathophysiology of XLH11-12

 How does CRYSVITA work?

-By inhibiting excess FGF23 activity, CRYSVITA helps restore phosphate homeostasis in children with XLH and improve bone mineralisation11-12
+By inhibiting excess FGF23 activity, CRYSVITA helps restore phosphate homeostasis in people with XLH and improve bone mineralisation11,13,17

 Who can receive CRYSVITA?

-CRYSVITA is indicated for the treatment of XLH with radiographic evidence of bone disease in children ≥ 1 years and adolescents with growing skeletons11
+CRYSVITA (burosumab) is indicated for the treatment of XLH, in children and adolescents aged 1 to 17 years with radiographic evidence of bone disease, and in adults11

 Why use CRYSVITA?

-The efficacy and safety of CRYSVITA in children aged 1-12 years with XLH
+The efficacy and safety of CRYSVITA in children aged 1–12 years, and adults, with XLH

-have been studied in a global clinical development programme.12-14
+have been studied in a global clinical development programme12–17

-A phase 3 clinical study showed that compared with continuing conventional therapy, switching children with XLH to CRYSVITA:12
+A phase III clinical study in children showed that, compared with continuing conventional therapy, switching children with XLH to CRYSVITA:14

 - Significantly improved rickets healing and reduced severity